thibaultcha/lua-cassandra/doc/README.md

 This library is a pure Lua implementation of the Cassandra CQL binary protocol.
 It is a fork of [jbochi/lua-resty-cassandra][lua-resty-cassandra] with support for more features, a few bug fixes and a more complete documentation.

-Among the features it adds, this fork supports both binary protocols v2 and v3.
+Among the features it adds, this fork supports binary protocols v2 and v3.

 The following table describes which version(s) of the binary protocol is supported for each version of Cassandra: